Picture Book Read-Alouds Kids Will Love and Want to Read Again

 We stumbled upon this book during a season of life where “it’s mine” was a phrase commonly exchanged between my own children.
 We often revisited the story for a gentle reminder.

-6. The Gruffalo by Julia Donaldson
+5. The Gruffalo by Julia Donaldson, Illustrated by Axel Scheffler

-A mouse, all alone in the deep dark wood, scares off the predators he encounters by telling them about his monstrous friend.
+A mouse, all alone in the deep dark wood, successfully scares off the predators he encounters by telling them about his monstrous friend.
 Discover what happens when he confronts the scariest predator of all.
+If you love books that rhyme and flow, you will love reading The Gruffalo!

-7. Interrupting Chicken by David Ezra Stein
+6. Interrupting Chicken by David Ezra Stein

 Even when Papa repeatedly asks Chicken not to interrupt during story-time, Chicken just can’t help himself.